GDOL COVID-19 Information

-The Georgia Department of Labor (GDOL) is updating its current systems to distribute federal unemployment funds as part of the CARES Act (Coronavirus Aid, Relief, and Economic Security) bringing economic relief to many Georgians.
+The Georgia Department of Labor (GDOL) is distributing federal unemployment funds as part of the CARES Act (Coronavirus Aid, Relief, and Economic Security) bringing economic relief to many Georgians.

 Individuals determined ineligible to be paid traditional state benefits will receive an email with instructions for filing a PUA application or will find a link to the application in their My UI portal.
 Once the PUA application is submitted, it will be reviewed for eligibility and a written determination will be released with appeal rights.
 Applicants need to request payment for all eligible weeks since the closing of their business due to COVID-19.
 See detailed instructions on PUA.

 Individuals who have already filed a claim with the GDOL and determined not eligible for state unemployment benefits and may be potentially eligible to receive benefits under this program, do NOT have to refile a regular state claim.

 The Pandemic Emergency Unemployment Compensation program, or PEUC, provides an extension to regular Unemployment Insurance benefits.
 This extension adds 13 weeks of benefits to the end of regular unemployment benefits for those who are eligible.
 This means claimants may collect unemployment benefits for a longer period of time than under normal circumstances.
 Claimants are potentially eligible if they have been unemployed between March 29 through December 26, 2020 and have exhausted regular state or federal benefits after July 6, 2019.
 Individuals must be ineligible for state or federal benefits and able and available to work.

 Individuals determined eligible for the program will receive an email or letter with instructions for PEUC or could find the additional benefits already applied in their My UI portal.
 Claimants need to request payment for all eligible weeks on the regular state UI page at Claim Weekly UI Benefits Payment.